 In the year 1840, this area became the site of the first permanent settlement of black Chicagoans as they also arrived to work on the canal creating the largest concentration of blacks in the city at that time as they settled in the vicinity around 18th and State which was close to where the canal is located.
 These early black settlers came from the Near West Side neighborhood, Kentucky, Missouri, and Tennessee and many were escaped slaves seeking refuge.

-This combo of freed black and escaped slaves worked tirelessly on the canal until 1848 then they gained other employment and stayed in community for generations until gentrification changed the area in the 2000s decade.
+This combo of freed blacks and escaped slaves worked tirelessly on the canal until 1848 then they gained other employment and stayed in the community for generations until gentrification changed the area in the 2000s decade.

 After the canal was complete in 1848, the workers stayed in the area finding employment in the various lumber yards around this area.

 During the time of rebuilding, Chicago’s notorious “Vice District” extended from the Loop neighborhood into the South Loop section of the Near South Side bringing the first criminal element to the neighborhood.
-Since there was a section of lower income classes along this State Street strip from Roosevelt Road to Cermak Road, this area of it between 18th Street and Cermak Road became known as the “Levee,” which was sang about in the famous Led Zeppelin song “When The Levee Breaks.”
+Since there was a section of lower income classes along this State Street strip from Roosevelt Road to Cermak Road, this area of it between 18th Street and Cermak Road became known as the “Levee,” which was sang about in the famous Led Zeppelin song “When the levee breaks.”
 The Levee operated until the year 1912 when these brothels and gambling dens were raided and shut down permanently.
 The Levee operated for about 30 years and over that course of time the notorious “Grey Wolves” corrupt ward bosses kept the Levee operating successfully by making sure the city government did not shut it down.
 The cities’ first Italian Mafia crime boss “Big Jim” Colosimo also owned some of this district and collected many dues.
-The former Levee area retained a bad reputation despite the fact that the Levee was all shut down.
+The former Levee area retained a bad reputation even though the Levee was all shut down.
 Al Capone and his crime family maintained business and establishment in this community as this community now housed the some of the oldest gang element in the city.
 Near South Side was more geared toward organized crime activity instead of gang activity in these older decades.
 Big Jim Colosimo and Al Capone both developed their careers on these streets during their early years.